Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Video Boost on the Pixel 8 Pro

 The process of using Video Boost on your Pixel 8 Pro could not be simpler — at least for you as the user.
-It’s as simple as adjusting any other video setting, like resolution or frame rate.
+It’s as simple as adjusting any other video setting, like the resolution or frame rate.
 We’ve broken the steps into a few quick stages, which should give you an idea of the process.
-If you’re ready to try Google’s advanced video processing, follow these steps:
+If you’re ready to try Google’s advanced video processing, follow the steps below.

-No. For now, Google’s Video Boost will remain a Pixel 8 Pro exclusive feature, though there is a possibility that Google will open access to more devices in the future.
+For now, Google’s Video Boost will remain a Pixel 8 Pro exclusive feature.
+However, there is a possibility that Google will open access to more devices in the future.

 Currently, Video Boost is reserved for Pixel 8 Pro users due to the heavy infrastructure requirements.
 Google is unable to support more users without slowing down the processing time for the library of clips.